 Emergency lighting is a back–up for when the main power supply cuts out, resulting in darkness which could present a danger to the occupants of a building.
 Therefore emergency lights must operate automatically in all common areas and escape routes, and must be adequate for people to see clearly enough to navigate obstacles and find a way out safely.

-As a vital component of a building’s life safety system AEL Systems designs, installs and maintains emergency lighting systems for all types of businesses and premises.
+As a vital component of a building’s life safety system, AEL fire & Security designs, installs and maintains emergency lighting systems for all types of businesses and premises.

-Ranging from traditional bulkhead type lighting incorporated into the main lighting circuits, through to fully monitored LED systems with remote discharge function - AEL Systems are able to provide an emergency lighting system to meet all types of sites and budgets.
+Ranging from traditional bulkhead type lighting incorporated into the main lighting circuits, through to fully monitored LED systems with remote discharge function - AEL Fire & Security are able to provide an emergency lighting system to meet all types of sites and budgets.

 BS 5266-1:2011 Code of practice for the emergency escape lighting of premises.